theodoreOnzGit/thermal_hydraulics_rs/README.md

 1. DHX heat exchanger is not properly incorporated into loop solver for Shell side pri loop or tube side DRACS loop for coupled natural circulation for CIET.
-2. Du's heat exchanger needs a constructor.
-In fact, shell and tube heat exchanger needs a constructor.
+2. DHX needs to be calibrated.
+Not sure how though!
 3. I wonder how to do things for heat exchanger calibration.
 Because the Gnielinski correlation is already hard coded.
 To add a multiplicative factor, I need to either multiply the heat transfer area by a fixed amount, or code a new nusselt number correlation.
 Either seems like quite the hassle.
 Perhaps I'll do a crude copy of the coupled loop first.
 Then think about calibration later.
-4. The InsulatedFluidComponent, NonInsulatedParallelFluidComponents and NonInsulatedFluidComponent structs do not yet have wall correction.
-This needs to be implemented, and preferably unit tested.

 # Tests and Examples